chariot-giving/agapay/docs/README.md

 ## Verifiable Credential

 A `Verifiable Credential` or `VC` is a digital credential that is issued to an `Organization` by a `Service Provider`.
-The `VC` proves authenticity and validity of an `Entity`, `Organization`, or `Address` and allows anyone to instantaneously verify the information presented.
+The `VC` proves authenticity and validity of an `Entity`, `Organization`, or `Address` and allows anyone instantaneously verify the information presented.
 For more information about `VC`s, see the [W3C Verifiable Credential specification](https://www.w3.org/TR/vc-data-model/).

 ## How it works